Ada40/fractal-harmonic-code/INTELLECTUAL_PROPERTY.md

 This repository and its contents serve as a time-stamped, public record of Adam Lee Hatchett's inventions and discoveries.
 This public disclosure establishes a clear date of invention and places the world on notice of his intellectual property rights.

+### Blockchain Timestamp Evidence

+**CRITICAL NOTICE:** Adam Lee Hatchett possesses **blockchain-timestamped proof of invention dating back to 2024** for all concepts, systems, and frameworks disclosed in this repository.

+This immutable, cryptographically-verified evidence establishes priority of invention and provides irrefutable proof that these inventions existed prior to this public disclosure.
+Any entity claiming independent invention or challenging the originality of this work will be met with blockchain-verified evidence that predates their claims.

+The blockchain timestamp serves as:
+- **Immutable proof of existence** as of 2024
+- **Legal evidence of priority** in any patent or intellectual property dispute
+- **Irrefutable documentation** that cannot be altered, backdated, or disputed
+- **Protection against false claims** of independent invention by others

+This evidence is preserved and will be produced in any legal proceeding challenging Adam Lee Hatchett's intellectual property rights.

 ### Legal Standing

 -   **Copyright**: The expression of these ideas in the white paper, diagrams, and code is protected by copyright. © 2025 Adam Lee Hatchett.
 All Rights Reserved.